 At South Stanley Junior School we promote the spiritual, moral, social and cultural development of pupils.
-We have a duty to prepare our children for life in modern Britain and to keep them safe. find out more about SMSC and our approach to British Vales on our website.
+We have a duty to prepare our children for life in modern Britain and to keep them safe.
+Find out more about SMSC and our approach to British Values by clicking here: SMSC & British Values .

 Special Educational Needs and Disabilities (SEND)

 At South Stanley Junior School, we believe that inclusive education means providing all pupils with appropriate education and support alongside their peers.
 The Curriculum is all the planned activities that the school organises in order to promote learning, personal growth and development.
 Further information can be found in the SEN Information Report.

 If you would like to discuss your SEND requirements in detail please contact the school to arrange an appointment.